Zup-Protocol/zup-ui-kit/README.md

 /// Current scaffold context
 final BuildContext context;

+/// Whether to hide the close icon or not.
+Defaults to false
+///
+/// **`note`**: A hidden close icon will not allow the user to dismiss the snack bar manually final bool hideCloseIcon;

+/// Params for a possible helper button to have in the end of the Snack bar message.
+/// If null, the button will not be displayed
+///
+/// `title`: The title of the button to be shown
+/// `onButtonTap`: The function to be called when the button is pressed final ({String title, Function() onButtonTap})? helperButton;

 /// Custom icon to be added in the snack bar.
 If null, it will choose the default for each type final Widget? customIcon;